 >> More Koyto Heian Shrine before the tourists arrive

 >> And Nara Why Todaiji is my favourite attraction in Japan

 Is it worth it?

-Yes, it’s a bit expensive and outside of the city, but I think it is worth it.
-I had a really fun time on the Hozugawa River, and it was nice because it allows you to get away from the crowds of tourists.
-You also get dropped off in Arashiyama, where you can do more touristy things before calling it a day.
+Yes!
+It’s a bit expensive and outside of the city, but I think it is worth it.
+You can get away from the crowds of tourists but also get dropped off in Arashiyama, where you can walk through the famous bamboo forest.

 What do you think?
 Does the Hozugawa River Boat Ride look like something you would like to do?